Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 ## Competencies & Objectives

+**Objectives**
-1. HTML Language syntax and fundamental concepts
+1. HTML syntax and fundamental concepts
+1. Identify semantic and apply semantic HTML structure
-1. CSS Language syntax and fundamental concepts
+1. CSS syntax and fundamental concepts
 1. JavaScript syntax and fundamental concepts

+**Competencies**
+1. Create semantically structured HTML documents
+1. Use CSS to style documents
+1. Handle user interaction with JavaScript

+> Objectives say what we want the learners to know and competencies say how we can be certain they know it.

 A description of the skills a student aquire by taking the class.